AndrewBavuels/Car-Fuel-Consumption-Part-I/README.md

 ### _Part I: Exploratory Data Analysis (EDA) Visualization with Python._

-For this project, I used a "Car Fuel Consumption" dataset from [Kaggle](https://www.kaggle.com/datasets/anderas/car-consume/).
+For this project, I used a "Car Fuel Consumption per gas fuel type" dataset from [Kaggle](https://www.kaggle.com/datasets/anderas/car-consume/).
+From the Kaggle Dataset context, there are 4 questions formulated:
-First, I am going to get insights into the current status of the consumption per gas fuel type.
-After the data cleaning process...

-- Question #1: Which gas type consumes the most?
+- **Question #1:** Which gas type consumes the most?
 E10 or SP98?
-- Question #2: How much is the consumption?
+- **Question #2:** How much is the consume?
-- Question #3: It consumes 0.4 liters more with E10 gas, isn't it?
+- **Question #3:** It consumes 0.4 liters more with E10 gas, isn't it?
-- Question #4: Which of the two fuels is cheaper, E10 or SP 98?
+- **Question #4:** Which of the two fuels is cheaper, E10 or SP 98?

+"_All these questions are answered in the notebook of this repository._"

 ![Driving Fast And Furious GIF by The Fast Saga](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExcmtkcHMzbTJsODltamZtaDFhN3cxM2d6OTRncWVtYng3OWtkOGIzdSZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/2EWa4uTH39d2NTJRGy/giphy.gif)

-The EDA execution will depend on the specific needs of your data analysis.
-Mostly, those key moments happen when:

-- Feature Engineering.
-- Relational model to answer questions.
-- Developing new analyses or reports.
-- Modifying the data structure.
+### Exploratory Data Analysis Summary:

-- Performing data maintenance or cleaning.
+- **Performing data maintenance or cleaning:** Duplicates, null-values, outliers
+- **String operations:** Normalize to lowercase, replacing numbers to categorical and vice-versa
+- **Feature Engineering:** Merging features, such as 'consumption rate' based on distance and consumed gas
+- **Relational model to answer questions:** For future project steps
+- **Answering questions from our Exploratory Data Analysis:** The main goal of this repository

 ### Question #1: Which gas type consumes the most?
 E10 or SP98?